PunGrumpy/Grumpy-wiki/wiki/dev/Python/introduction.md

 Python programs are concise, easy to read and generally much shorter than C, C++ and Java code that implements the same functionality, for the following reason:

 -   Advanced data types allow complex operations to expressed in a single statement
 -   Use indentation instead of parentheses to group code blocks
-- No need predeclare variables or parameters
+-   No need pre-declare variables or parameters

-# Run

 ## Installation